 Lee Ann was born and raised in Grassy Fork, TN and she is a mother to three beautiful children.
 Lee Ann has worked in healthcare for 15+ years and joins Real Recovery as our medical assistant, providing support to our psychiatric and medical providers.
 Lee Ann assists with scheduling clients for all medical and psychiatric appointments in-house and external referrals as needed.
 She provides education to clients regarding medication and physical health well-being.
 Lee Ann also works directly with insurance carriers to obtain coverage of medications, including Vivitrol and Sublocade.

-If you or someone you know is struggling with addiction, call us at (855) 363-7325 or contact us online today to get the help you need.
+If you or someone you know is struggling with substance use or mental health challenges, call us at (855) 363-7325 or contact us now.

 Contact Real Recovery Clinical Services today to pursue a defined path toward freedom.